cjdbarlow/Part-One/temperature.md

 ###Liquid Expansion Thermometry
 This is used in mercury thermometers.
 These consist of:
 * A graduated **evacuated capillary** of negligible volume, attached to
-* A mercury resevoir, of much greater volume, separated by
+* A mercury reservoir, of much greater volume, separated by
 * A constriction ring
 Prevents travel of mercury up the capillary by gravity.

 Mechanism:
 * When heated, the kinetic energy of the mercury increases and it expands, forcing it up the capillary
-As the thermal expansion coefficient for all liquids is very small, the capillary must be of a very small volume to create a useable device.
+As the thermal expansion coefficient for all liquids is very small, the capillary must be of a very small volume to create a usable device.
 * The speed that this occurs is related to the **time-constant** of the system
 This is typically 30 seconds.
 Measurement therefore takes ~4 time-constants, or 2 minutes.

 ####Pros
 * Easy to use